-Manmohan Singh to visit Pakistan for Kartarpur corridor inauguration
+Manmohan Singh to attend Kartarpur corridor inauguration next month

 "Former PM Dr Manmohan Singh accepts Captain Amarinder Singh's invite to join 1st Jatha to Sri Kartarpur Gurdwara on Nov 9, will also attend Sultanpur Lodhi main event," media adviser to the Punjab chief minister Raveen Thukral said in a tweet.

-During his meeting with the prime minister, Singh also urged for his personal intervention to facilitate the political clearance for allowing the special all-party "jatha" to visit Nankana Sahib in Pakistan, the birth place of the first Sikh guru, on the historic occasion.
+During his meeting with the prime minister, Singh also urged for his personal intervention to facilitate the political clearance for allowing the special all-party "jatha" to visit Nankana Sahib in Pakistan, the birthplace of the first Sikh guru, on the historic occasion.

 Pakistan had earlier invited Dr Manmohan Singh to attend the inaugural ceremony of the landmark Kartarpur Corridor in November.
-However, the invittion was turned down by the veteran Congress leader.
+However, the invitation was turned down by the veteran Congress leader.

 Pakistan to invite Manmohan Singh for Kartarpur corridor inauguration